tiger-openai-hackathon/hacks/README.md

 Please clone this repository to your local system or download the zip by clicking on the green **Code** button, then on the **Download Zip** button and selecting the folder to download the zip to your local machine.
 Once the repository gets downloaded, extract the zip file by right-clicking on the file and selecting the **Extract** button.

 1. The sample data that will be used during the session is available in the [data](data) folder.
-It also contains some sample Questions and answers that can be asked on the dataset
 2. The presentation that will be used during the session is available in the [references](references/AI_Build_Presentation.pdf) folder
 3. Detailed instructions to follow during the session are available in the [instructions](instructions/ms_ai_build_steps.pdf) folder
-4. Additional references can be found in the [references](references) folder
+4. Additional references can be found in the [references](references) folder.
+It also contains some sample Questions that can be asked on the dataset

 Please feel free to reach out to the trainers during the session, for any questions or issues related to access or the solution.
 We hope you have a rewarding experience during the hack event.